rochards/learning-cs/operating-systems/README.md

 ### Context Switching

+**Context** is a concept created by the OS.
 The context of a process is all the information related to the process, such as:
 - Registers, (`pc`, `bp`, `pc`, etc);
 - Page tables;
 - I/O Status;